 Secondly, they are less critical and more open to suggestions that the adult conscious mind – the judging, logical, rational part of the mind – would reject point blank.

-I have helped children from the age of 8 to teenage to overcome:
+I have helped children aged 8 and upwards to overcome:

 - eating disorders